In this guide

-Before effective steps can be taken to remedy concerns, the nurse or midwife must recognise the problem that needs to be addressed.
-Therefore insight on the part of the nurse or midwife is crucially important.
+Before effective steps can be taken to remedy concerns, the nurse, midwife or nursing associate must recognise the problem that needs to be addressed.
+Therefore insight on the part of the nurse, midwife or nursing associate is crucially important.

-A nurse or midwife who shows insight will usually be able to:
+A nurse, midwife or nursing associate who shows insight will usually be able to:

 - step back from the situation and look at it objectively

 - accept their role and responsibilities and how they are relevant to what happened

 - appreciate what could and should have been done differently

 - understand how to act differently in the future to avoid similar problems happening.